 As a result, many districts will get large amounts of per-pupil funding for students they no longer educate.
 Even so, Flint Community Schools resorted to trying bribery, openly offering prizes for students to show up on count day.
 That’s because the already-shrinking district reportedly couldn’t find about 800 of the 2,000 students – half its expected enrollment – who didn’t log on when online school kicked off in August.

-The district reported to the Mackinac Center that kindergarten enrollment declined by more than 900 students, representing over 30% of the total drop.
+The district reported to the Mackinac Center that kindergarten enrollment declined by more than 900 students, or over 30% of the total drop.
 Late last month, the Mackinac Center requested the Sept.
 15 kindergarten enrollment data from the state’s 30 largest school districts.
 More than two-thirds responded by Oct.
 19 and shared the numbers.
 These 21 districts combined last year to enroll 18% of the kindergarten students in the state’s public schools.

 The data collected by the Mackinac Center is preliminary.
 More families could have signed on or quit between Sept.
 15 and the official October count day.
 Detroit reported that initially it had 1,300 fewer kindergarten students but was able to recoup about 400 over them over the four-week interval.
 The state’s largest district may not be representative of others’ trends, however.
 A fuller picture will be available when the state releases data in the months ahead.
 But there is very little reason to think these numbers will change much.